hpshelton/hpshelton.github.io/_posts/2024/2024-09-27-kia-vehicle-hack.md

 - cars
 - hacking
 ---
-<blockquote> Researchers found a flaw in a Kia web portal that let them track millions of cars, unlock doors, and start engines at will—the latest in a plague of web bugs that’s affected a dozen carmakers.</blockquote>
+<blockquote> Researchers found a flaw in a Kia web portal that let them track millions of cars, unlock doors, and start engines at will—the latest in a plague of web bugs that's affected a dozen carmakers.</blockquote>
-<p>This team of researchers has <a href= “https://hpshelton.com/post/2023/08/29/web-hackers-vs-the-auto-industry“>found many bugs before.</a></p>
+<p>This team of researchers has <a href= "https://hpshelton.com/post/2023/08/29/web-hackers-vs-the-auto-industry">found many car-related bugs before.
+The vulnerability writeup is <a href="https://samcurry.net/hacking-kia">here</a>.</p>